-DAIW's investment management programs are administered through platform providers such as SMArtX Advisory Solutions LLC ("SMArtX"), Envestnet Asset Management, Inc. ("Envestnet"), or SEI Private Trust Company ("SEI").
-Clients will have access to their accounts and other internetbased services, which include performance reporting, fee billing, and a platform of approved programs, via websites linked to the platform.
+DAIW's investment management programs are administered through platform providers such as SMArtX Advisory Solutions LLC ("SMArtX"), Envestnet Asset Management, Inc. ("Envestnet"), Atria Investments, Inc. d/b/a Adhesion Wealth Advisor Solutions ("Adhesion"), or SEI Private Trust Company ("SEI").
+Clients will have access to their accounts and other internet-based services, which include performance reporting, fee billing, and a platform of approved programs, via websites linked to the platform.
 In addition to providing clients with access to their individual accounts, the websites also provide online analytical tools to assist IARs of DAIW in conducting research on the various investment options.
 The IAR will assist the client in determining, among other things, the client's investment objectives, time horizon, and risk tolerance.
 Each IAR uses his/her own analysis and research investment style and strategy as well as ongoing management philosophy.
 Based on the results of this analysis, the IAR will assist the client with the selection of one or more of the investment programs offered through DAIW that will meet the client's investment objectives.